fedora-python/portingguide/source/numbers.rst

-This *truncating division* was inherited from C-based languages, but confused people who don't know those languages, such as those coming from Javascript or pure math.
+This *truncating division* was inherited from C-based languages, but confused people who don't know those languages, such as those coming from JavaScript or pure math.

 In Python 3, dividing two integers results in a float::